-Persons aged 15 or over with dual citizenship represented 19% of the Swiss permanent resident population (999 000 people) in 2019.
-Within this population of dual nationals, 65% obtained Swiss nationality through naturalisation, whereas 35% acquired it at birth.
+Persons aged 15 and over with dual citizenship represented 19% of Switzerland's permanent resident population (1 056 700 people) in 2021.
+Among the population of dual nationals, 65% obtained Swiss nationality through naturalisation, whereas 35% acquired it at birth.

-A breakdown by individual nationality shows that the most frequent second nationality among dual nationals is Italian (24%), followed by French (11%) and German (9%).
+An analysis by individual nationality shows that the most frequent second nationality among dual nationals is Italian (23%), followed by French (11%) and German (9%).

-The proportions of dual nationals in the individual cantons vary.
-At the national level, 19% of the Swiss permanent resident population aged 15 or over has a second nationality (in addition to Swiss nationality).
-This percentage is higher than 20% in the cantons of Zurich, Basel-Stadt, Ticino, Vaud, Neuchâtel and Geneva, where it reaches 47%.
-The cantons with the smallest proportion of dual nationals are Uri, Obwalden, Nidwalden and Appenzell I.Rh. where it does not exceed 10%.
+The population with dual citizenship is not evenly distributed between the cantons.
+At national level, 19% of the permanent resident population aged 15 or has a second nationality (in addition to Swiss nationality).
+This percentage is higher than 20% in the cantons of Zurich, Basel-Stadt, Ticino, Vaud, Neuchâtel and in Geneva it is 48%.
+The cantons with the smallest proportion of dual nationals are Uri, Schwyz, Obwald, Nidwald, Appenzell Innerrhoden where it does not exceed 10%.

-Dual citizenship (also called dual nationality) is defined as having at least two different nationalities.
-In this analysis, however, only persons who hold Swiss citizenship in addition to one (or more) foreign citizenship are taken into account.
-These people are considered Swiss in the statistics.
-They may be Swiss by birth (born to one Swiss parent and one foreign national parent) or through naturalisation.
+The term dual citizenship generally refers to having at least two different nationalities.
+In this analysis, however, only persons who hold a foreign nationality in addition to their Swiss nationality are considered dual nationals.
+In official statistics, these people are counted among the Swiss population, whether they are Swiss by birth (born to one Swiss parent and one foreign national parent) or through naturalisation.